Definition of Malnutrition

 - Plural: malnutritions

 - Malnutrition is defined not as a lack of nutrition, but poor nutrition.
 For example, kwashiorkor is caused by a diet high in carbohydrates and low in protein.
+Eating too little is called starvation or subnutrition.

 - The manifested physical effects of malnutrition are called deficiency diseases.